Skip to content

 Using Mountpoint S3 for random writesTreating S3 like a filesystem.
 Attempting appends or overwrites.Mountpoint S3 supports sequential writes to new files only.
 For read-modify-write patterns, use the S3 SDK directly or use EFS.

-Question 1: You create a PersistentVolumeClaim using a StorageClass with `volumeBindingMode: Immediate`.
-The PVC is created and bound, but when the pod using it is scheduled, the pod stays in Pending state with an "volume node affinity conflict" error.
+Question 1: You are deploying a new stateful application.
+You create a PersistentVolumeClaim using a StorageClass with `volumeBindingMode: Immediate`.
+The PVC is created and bound, but when the pod using it is scheduled, the pod stays in Pending state with a "volume node affinity conflict" error.
 What happened?

-With Immediate binding mode, Kubernetes creates the EBS volume as soon as the PVC is created, before any pod is scheduled.
-The volume might be created in AZ-1a.
-When the scheduler tries to place the pod, it might select a node in AZ-1b.
-Since EBS volumes can only be attached to instances in the same AZ, the pod cannot start.
-The fix is to use volumeBindingMode: WaitForFirstConsumer, which delays volume creation until the pod is scheduled, ensuring the volume is created in the same AZ as the selected node.
+With Immediate binding mode, Kubernetes provisions the EBS volume as soon as the PVC is created, completely independent of where the pod will eventually be scheduled.
+As a result, the volume might be created in one Availability Zone (e.g., AZ-1a), but when the scheduler later evaluates node resources to place the pod, it might select a node in a different zone (e.g., AZ-1b).
+Because EBS volumes are zonal resources and can only be attached to EC2 instances within the same AZ, the volume cannot be mounted to the chosen node.
+Consequently, the pod cannot start and remains stuck in a Pending state.
+The fix is to use volumeBindingMode: WaitForFirstConsumer, which delays volume creation until the pod is scheduled, ensuring the storage backend provisions the volume in the exact same AZ as the selected node.

-Question 2: Your team needs shared storage accessible by 10 pods across 3 nodes in different AZs.
+Question 2: Your team is building a content management system.
+You need shared storage accessible by 10 pods across 3 nodes in different AZs.
 Which storage option should you use and why?

-Question 3: You have a 50 GB EBS gp3 volume that needs to be resized to 200 GB.
+Question 3: You are managing a live database with a 50 GB EBS gp3 volume attached that needs to be resized to 200 GB.
 Can this be done without downtime?
-What about shrinking from 200 GB to 100 GB later?
+What about shrinking from 200 GB to 100 GB a month later?

-Expanding from 50 GB to 200 GB can be done online without downtime, provided the StorageClass has allowVolumeExpansion: true.
-You simply edit the PVC to request 200 GB, and the EBS CSI driver handles the volume expansion and filesystem resize in the background.
-Shrinking from 200 GB to 100 GB is not possible.
+Expanding the volume from 50 GB to 200 GB can be executed online without any downtime, provided the underlying StorageClass is configured with allowVolumeExpansion: true.
+You simply edit the PVC to request 200 GB, and the EBS CSI driver transparently handles the AWS block storage expansion and the host-level filesystem resize in the background.
+However, shrinking the volume from 200 GB to 100 GB is strictly impossible due to fundamental EBS limitations.
 EBS volumes can only be expanded, never shrunk.
-If you need a smaller volume, you must create a new 100 GB volume, copy the data, and switch the PVC.
-Also remember there is a 6-hour cooldown between volume modifications.
+If you need a smaller volume, you must manually provision a new 100 GB volume, migrate the data at the application layer, and update your manifests to use the new PVC.

-Question 4: When would you choose Mountpoint for S3 over EFS for a machine learning workload?
+Question 4: Your data science team is running a machine learning training pipeline on EKS that needs to read a 5 TB dataset.
+When would you choose Mountpoint for S3 over EFS for this workload?

-Question 5: A StatefulSet has 3 replicas spread across 3 AZs.
-AZ-1b suffers a complete outage.
-What happens to the replica in AZ-1b, and can Kubernetes reschedule it to AZ-1a or AZ-1c?
+Question 5: You are operating a PostgreSQL StatefulSet with 3 replicas spread evenly across 3 Availability Zones.
+AZ-1b suffers a complete hardware outage.
+What happens to the replica in AZ-1b, and can Kubernetes simply reschedule it to AZ-1a or AZ-1c?

 Hands-On Exercise: CMS with EBS for DB + EFS for Shared Media